 Top countries for child marriage

-Mozambique has a very high rate of child marriage, ranking number 10 in the world.
+Mozambique has a very high rate of child marriage, ranking ninth in the world.

-According the 2015 UNICEF report, State of the World’s Children, the countries with the highest rates of child marriage before age 18 are:
+According to the 2017 UNICEF report, State of the World’s Children, the countries with the highest rates of child marriage before age 18 (counted among women now 20 to 24) are:

-Of the 25 countries with the highest rates of child marriage, the majority are affected by conflict, fragility, or natural disasters.
+Of the 25 countries with the highest rates of child marriage, almost all are affected by conflict, fragility, or natural disasters.